2014 Project Schedule

 Bear Creek Watershed Trail Closures

-U.S. Forest Service has closed most trails in the Bear Creek watershed to all use.
-Closed trails are 665, 667, 668, 701, and 720 from 701 to 668.
+U.S. Forest Service has closed all trails in the Bear Creek watershed to all use.
+Closed trails are 665, 666, 667, 668, 701, and 720.
 The order and map are on the Forest Service web site.
 The emergency closure is due to damage from flooding and the safety risks there.
-The order is dated September 30, 2013.
+The order is dated January 7, 2014.
+A map with closures in the area from various agencies is here.

 Barr Trail has a large boulder (downhill side, uphill side) blocking the trail above the 13th switchback.
 Forest Service is considering what to do.
 Barr Trail has other damage as well.
 The Incline also suffered damage.